ryanbrainard/shoehorn/README.md

             </execution>
         </executions>
     </plugin>

+####4.
+Point to the Shoehorn JAR

+Now when running `mvn package` on the app, the Shoehorn JAR will be copied to `target/dependency/shoehorn.jar`, so set the path in the `-javaagent` argument appropriately:

+    java -javaagent:target/dependency/shoehorn.jar  [rest of args for launching the app...]

 ###Hacking
 If you'd like to contribute to this project, fork it and send me a pull request with tests.